-In this course, we will explore the concept that there is an inevitable Connection between Hippotherapy and the horse’s influence on the Core.
-We will also look at the immediate Connection between postural control and the functional improvements we are looking for in our patients, whether we are looking at it from a PT, OT, Speech or a trans-disciplinary focus.
-This AHA one-day course is open to all PT OT and SLP’s and their licensed therapy assistants who use Hippotherapy as a treatment strategy; intended as an advanced course following the AHA Level II curriculum.
+In this course, we explore the concept that there is an inevitable connection between Hippotherapy and the horse’s influence on the Core.
+We will look at the immediate connection between postural control and the functional improvements we are looking for in patients from a PT, OT, Speech or a trans-disciplinary focus.
+This AHA one-day course is open to all PT OT and SLP’s and their licensed therapy assistants who use Hippotherapy as a treatment tool; intended as an advanced course following the AHA Level l & II curriculum.
 Lecture, video and discussion will guide us to explore these very key Core Concepts and Connections.
 The curriculum may be utilized only under conditions set forth by AHA, Inc.

 PT’s, PTA’s, OT’s, COTA’s, SLP’s, SLPA’s who incorporate hippotherapy into their patients plan of care.

 Pre-Requisites: AHA Inc. Hippotherapy Treatment Principles – Part 1 & Part 2.
 Please send copy of certificate with registration

 - The neurophysiologic basis of Core Stabilization (sensory and motor control required for Core Stability) and the basic developmental process which leads to Core Stability.

 - Common conditions in which Core Stability is impaired and the clinical manifestations

 - Common indicators of poor Postural Control and reduced Core Stability as related to impaired function.

 - Human function and the influence by Core Postural Control using Dynamic Systems Theory.